 But don’t forget to relax too.
 Take advantage of the fact there are no mobile phones going off every five minutes, no mountains of emails to crawl through and just relax!
-Some of the better airlines have a great selection of movies and box sets on those tiny little screens that will definitely kill a few hours, but failing that – and given that the ridiculous electronics ban is likely to expand and become the new normal, go all retro and pick up a good old fashioned paperback to lose yourself in.
+Some of the better airlines have a great selection of movies and box sets on those tiny little screens that will definitely kill a few hours, but failing that go all retro and pick up a good old fashioned paperback to lose yourself in.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.